+Off: Listening for incoming connections on the SIP TCP/UDP ports is turned off.
 On: Listening for incoming connections on the SIP TCP/UDP ports is turned on.
-Off: Listening for incoming connections on the SIP TCP/UDP ports is turned off.

 Example: xConfiguration SIP ListenPort: On

 xConfiguration SIP PreferredIPMedia

 Define the preferred IP version for sending and receiving media (audio, video, data).
 Only applicable when both Network IPStack and Conference CallProtocolIPStack are set to Dual, and the network does not have a mechanism for choosing the preferred IP version.